cpury/cpury.github.io/_posts/2017-08-08-learning-math.md

 def generate_all_equations(shuffle=True, max_count=None):
     """
     Generates all possible math equations given the global configuration.
+    If max_count is given, returns that many at most.
+If shuffle is True, the equation will be generated in random order.
     """
     # Generate all possible unique sets of numbers
     number_permutations = itertools.permutations(